jennyreddish/seshat/docs/source/software-tools.rst

             .. hint::

+                - You can find the Anaconda command prompt in the Start menu on your Windows computer.
+Pin it to your taskbar for easy access.
-                If Anaconda is not installed, refer to the Python & Anaconda instructions above.
+                - If Anaconda is not installed, refer to the Python & Anaconda instructions above.